useR-stl/geospatial-dev-day/README.md

 ## Event Details

 Prior to the main conference, [useR!
-2020](https://user2020.r-project.org/) will feature a dedicated developer day with a focus on open source spatial software as a part of the conference's Geospatial Track.
+2020](https://user2020.r-project.org/) will feature a dedicated developer day with a focus on open source spatial R software as a part of the conference's Geospatial Track.
 Space will be provided on the Monday before the conference for those in the R community to work together in person on spatial packages.
 The event will be hosted at Geosaurus Rex, St. Louis’ premier geospatial innovation incubator.

 - **Location:** Geosaurus, [T-REX](http://www.downtowntrex.org/), 911 Washington Ave Suite 500, St. Louis, MO 63101
 - **Date**: Monday, July 6, 2020, 9am-5pm